Structure of Teeth for Class 4 Science

 The structural image of the human tooth and its components are described below—

-Parts of a human tooth:
+Parts of Teeth:

 - Crown: It is the outer white part of the tooth that is visible outside the gum.